 Is Palatal Expansion Right For Me?

-Orthodontic treatment should be customized based on the individual’s treatment needs.
-Factors such as age, growth status, patient comfort, and long-term stability need to be considered when making a treatment plan.
-Your Orthodontist will help you decide whether expansion is a treatment that will work for you.
+All orthodontic treatment should be customised based on the individual’s treatment needs.
+At Ethos Orthodontics, we factor in considerations such as age, growth status, patient discomfort, benefits and disadvantages, lifestyle and long-term stability.
+Your orthodontist will help you decide whether expansion is a treatment that will work for you.
+Book a consultation with our orthodontists today to see if expansion is right for you.